 2.5 If the buyer requests a change to the delivery item, the supplier must notify the buyer of any potential additional or reduced prices and impact on deadlines immediately, in writing or in text form.

-3. Delivery obligation for replacement parts
+3. Delivery obligation for spare parts

-The supplier is obligated to supply delivery items that are part of the items offered by the buyer to the end customer for at least 2 years after receipt of the first order as replacement parts at appropriate market prices if not otherwise agreed in individual cases.
+The supplier is obligated to supply delivery items that are part of the items offered by the buyer to the end customer for at least 2 years after receipt of the first order as spare parts at appropriate market prices if not otherwise agreed in individual cases.

-4. Prices; payment; transfer of title
+4. Prices; Payment; Transfer of title

 4.1 All prices for items and/or services must be specified in the contract and are fixed prices if there are no other agreements.